icdar21-mapseg/icdar21-mapseg.github.io/docs/tasks/task1.md

 Please note that as we have only 1 “thing” class and not “stuff” class, we provide indicators only for the building blocks class.
 These simplifications required a custom implementation which is fully compliant with the COCO PQ evaluation code.

+**We use 4-connectivity to compute labels from the binarized images of participants' predictions.**

 ### Metrics
 We report 3 indicators: